mksunny1/eventiveness/readme.md

 This library provides some useful primitives for simiplifying the code that must be included in every page where JavaScript is used to support interactivity.
 Most JavaScript code can only run in response to an event.
 Eventivity exports functions for:

 - composing event handlers
-- creating 'lazy' handlers whose functionality can be injected later
+- creating *lazy* handlers whose functionality can be injected later
 - promoting handler reuse with different elements
 - creating fewer event hanandlers by taking advantage of event bubbling
 - disabling event firing until a running handler completes including handlers that use promises.